linode/docs/docs/guides/security/upgrading/migrating-from-centos-8-to-centos-stream/index.md

 - CentOS allows early access to cutting-edge technology, bug fixes, and new features.
 It allows users to obtain an early preview of future versions of RHEL, allowing for pre-qualification and faster, smoother deployments.

-- The Software Development Life Cycle is more agile and new features can be delivered more quickly.
+- The software development life cycle (SDLC) is more agile and new features can be delivered more quickly.

 - It allows highly motivated and proactive users to influence both CentOS Stream and RHEL.
 Developers can bend development plans in the direction of their own requirements.